 Wooden Housewarming Gift Ideas

-A housewarming gift has one job.
-To feel at home in the new place.
+A housewarming gift has one job: to feel at home in the new place.

 Wooden gifts don't do that.